oroinc/documentation/crm/admin_guide/security/access_management_ownership_type.rst

 Links
 -----
-For more information about the access settings configuration, see the `Access Management <./access-management>`__ guide.
+For more information about the access settings configuration, see the :ref:`Access Management <user-guide--user-management--permissions--user-access-settings>` guide.

 For more information about the entity configuration, see the `Entity Management <../entities>`__ guide.

-For more information about the user configuration, see the `User Management <./user-management-users>`__ guide.
+For more information about the user configuration, see the :ref:`User Management <user-management-users>` guide.